Leesanchez/SilentSpeechEMG/README.md

 - **Tomás Mesalles Mejía** - *Signal Processing*
 - **Ronald Sebastián Beltrán** - *ML Architecture*

-## 🙏 Acknowledgments
+## �� Acknowledgments

-- OpenBCI for hardware support
+- David Gaddy for the original silent speech implementation and dataset
-- Hugging Face for transformer models
+- OpenBCI for hardware specifications
-- The silent speech research community
+- Hugging Face for transformer implementations
 - All contributors and supporters

 ## 📞 Contact